-Dialectical behavioral therapy (DBT) has a well-documented history of helping patients resolve a variety of issues ranging from anxiety and eating disorders to personality disorders and depression.
+Dialectical behavioral therapy (DBT) has a well-documented history of helping clients resolve a variety of issues ranging from anxiety and eating disorders to personality disorders and depression.
 At Southlake Counseling, in Charlotte and Davidson, North Carolina, Kimberly Krueger, MSW, LCSW, and the team offer DBT to help you develop the skills you need to manage your mental health.
 Call Southlake Counseling or schedule a consultation online today for personalized counseling services to help you thrive.

 Dialectical behavior therapy or DBT is a type of cognitive-behavioral therapy that helps you develop the skills and strategies to manage negative and self-destructive thoughts and feelings, and adjust your behavioral responses.